sparkfun/SparkFun_LG290P_GNSS_Arduino_Library/USERGUIDE.md

 - **`bool begin(HardwareSerial &serialPort, Print *parserDebug = nullptr, Print *parserError = &Serial);`**
   Initialize communication with the GNSS module using a serial port.
 Optional debugging and error printing can be specified.

+- **`bool beginAutoBaudDetect(HardwareSerial &serialPort, int rxPin, int txPin, Print *parserDebug = nullptr, Print *parserError = &Serial);`**
+  Auto-detect which baud rate the port is connected at.
+Repeatedly calls 'begin()' above, trying all the various baud rates that the LG290P supports, starting with the default, 480600.
+Optional debugging and error printing can be specified.

 - **`bool isConnected();`**
   Check if the GNSS module is connected.